 First day of trading for GET share on NYSE Euronext London: Groupe Eurotunnel is the first company to be admitted on this market.

-Successful launch of mobile telephone and internet services in the Channel Tunnel (south rail tunnel).
+Successful launch of mobile telephone and internet services in the Channel Tunnel (south rail tunnel) with the French mobile telephone operators.

 Official opening of the new Eurotunnel Passenger Terminal building in Folkestone, newly refurbished to the highest international airport standards and christened Victor Hugo Terminal to clearly identify it as the gateway to France.